truelossless/datf2bot/README.md

 Run `npm install` in the main directory to install all dependencies.
 Then, start the bot with `node datf2bot.js` .

+If you're planning to run the bot 24/7, I recommand using [pm2](https://github.com/Unitech/pm2).

+    npm install pm2 -g

+You can now start the bot using pm2.
+It will continue running even if your ssh session ends and it will restart the bot if it stops for some reason.

+    pm2 start datf2bot.js

 ## How does it work

 There isn't a TF2 API or such things (Well there is a RSS flux for the news but it's broken lul).
 So Datf2bot uses an HTML parser to get data from teamfortress.com, every 10s.